Cars · Resale guide

 Factors That Affect Kia Sonet Resale Value

-Colour of the Car Popular colours like white, silver, grey, and black tend to sell faster and at slightly better prices, potentially adding ₹5,000-₹10,000.
-Niche or brighter colours might take longer to sell and could fetch a bit less.
+Colour: Popular colours like white, silver, and grey generally sell faster and at slightly better prices.
+Niche colours might take longer to sell and fetch ₹5,000-15,000 less.

 Maintenance Cost Breakdown (India, 2026)